-Each week on World Music (Saturday nights from 8-10 on KSTX 89.1 FM), I take a look at festivals happening around the world along with the music of the cultures they represent.
-This week, we’ll catch the Big Fish in Nigeria, and look stateside for a festival that has kept one man on ice for over 20 years.
+Each week on World Music (Saturday nights from 8-10 on KSTX 89.1 FM), I take a look at celebrations happening around the world.
+This week, runners bare all to protest in Pamplona, and Turkish wrestlers grease up for a big competition.

 An event this weekend might just be creepy enough for an early Halloween.

 It’s not quite the man-eating plant seen on the Addams Family, or Audrey II from "Little Shop Of Horrors," but the San Antonio Botanical Garden this weekend welcomes a special exhibit of carnivorous plants.

 "Savage Gardens" celebrates these oddities of nature and the resourcefulness of adaptation.